MrBrax/twitch-vod-chat/readme.md

 ---

 One idea i had when making this, is the time scale slider.
 If you put it on 5 and record at max fps, you can then slow down the footage in your editing software, making the required realtime record time 5 times less.

-I have however not tested this to make sure the sync is working.
+It seems to sync fine, but the gif emotes won't have the same speed.

 Turning down the tick ms is required too.